 From the market, you will take public transportation again, heading towards the historic center of Lima, one of Latin America’s most important colonial city centers.
-Here, you will see beautiful colonial/republican buildings and squares, such as the Government Palace and the Cathedral.
+You will see beautiful colonial/republican buildings and squares, such as the Government Palace and the Cathedral.
 At the San Francisco church, you can visit the catacombs, as well.

 The Lima Walking Tour is a great way to understand a lot about Peru’s culture, which is why we highly recommend taking the tour at the beginning of your Peru trip.
 With the knowledge that you gain on this tour, you will be able to enjoy the rest of your holiday to the fullest.
 And don’t forget that you can ask your guide about anything you want to know about Lima.
 Don’t shy away from being curious!